Dorcas response to crisis in Ukraine

 Dorcas operations: Developments in the Donbas

 The situation in the Donbas is critical and local governors are asking citizens to leave the area before it is too late.
 However, not everyone can or wants to leave.
 Dorcas is therefore distributing food and drinking water along the contact line in Donetsk region.
-We specifically target the elderly and people with disability who have stayed behind.
+We specifically target the older persons and people with disability who have stayed behind.
 This population was previously part of Dorcas’ Community Safety Net programmes.
 The individuals concerned are primarily staying in bomb shelters or, if they are immobile, at their homes.
 Away from the contact line, we are busy preparing more widespread humanitarian help.

 15 April 2022